taha-yassine-romdhane/AYA-site-web/DEPLOYMENT.md

 # Deployment Guide for Aya E-commerce

 This guide will help you deploy the Aya E-commerce application on your VPS using Docker.
+The application is split into two parts:

+1. **Frontend**: A Next.js application that handles the user interface
+2. **Backend API**: An Express.js server that handles data operations

 ## Prerequisites